 Your claim by this method is based on a set rate for each business kilometre you travel.
 Under this method you are eligible to claim up to a maximum of 5,000 kilometres per year, per vehicle

-If you travel in excess of 5,000 kilometres this method of claim is not appropriate to you and you will need to use the alternate method of a logbook to claim
+If you travel in excess of 5,000 kilometres this method of claim may not be appropriate to you.
+You may be better off using the logbook method.

 You do not need written evidence, however you need to be able to demonstrate that you have covered the kilometres claimed.
 A diary of work-related journeys (including the kilometres traveled) will suffice.